You'll Never Walk Alone: Liverpool F.C.

-In his commentary on the memorial service following the Hillsborough disaster in 1989, Peter Jones recited the lyrics, which were then sung by a cathedral choir.
+In his commentary on the memorial service following the Hillsborough disaster in 1989, Peter Jones recited the lyrics of 'YNWA', which were then sung by a cathedral choir.
 Aretha Franklin's recording of the song from her 1971 live album Amazing Grace was played by BBC Radio 1 DJ and Liverpool fan John Peel in his first show following the disaster.
 In 2019, during a Take That concert at Anfield, Gerry Marsden made a guest appearance to sing the song with Gary Barlow.
-Reflecting on 60 years of "You'll Never Walk Alone" as the club's anthem, in 2023 Liverpool manager Jürgen Klopp stated, "Simple but powerful lyrics, a real message.
-Some things have changed since then [the 1960s] but obviously what it means to the people has never changed."